dch42/inv_reports/README.md

 (q)uit/back
 ~~~

-Selecting `a` will send to all valid sites present in `config.yml`.
+Selecting `a` will send inventory emails to all valid sites present in `config.yml`.

 Selecting `f` will attempt to connect to an ftp server and upload the relevant file to specified upload directory.

-Delecting `s` will prompt you with a list of sites to send to.
+Selecting `s` will prompt you with a list of sites to send inventory emails to.

+All options will show a preview of the attachment and email generated, prompting for confirmation before sending or uploading.

 ### Attachments 📎